marigold-dev/deku/notes/async-state-hashing-design.md

 To state it concisely, we need an algorithm for block producers and validators such that:

+1. If an honest node hashes a particular state, every other node will either eventually hash that same state or has already hashed that state.
-- The block producer is forced to produce state root hash updates on time.
+2. The block producer is forced to produce state root hash updates on time.
-  - 1a.
+  - 2a.
 Validators reject blocks with state root hash changes that occur too early.
-  - 1b.
+  - 2b.
 Validators reject blocks with a state root hash that is too old.
-- The state root hash can only advance forward - that is, when a validator sees a block with state root hash h, and then a subsequent block with state root hash h', the validator rejects any subsequent blocks with state root hash h.
+3 The state root hash can only advance forward - that is, when a validator sees a block with state root hash h, and then a subsequent block with state root hash h', the validator rejects any subsequent blocks with state root hash h.
-- Honest validators that are in sync and have sufficient hashing power always have the next state root hash before it is needed (i.e, hashing is no longer a bottleneck).
+4. Honest validators that are in sync and have sufficient hashing power always have the next state root hash before it is needed (i.e, hashing is no longer a bottleneck).
-- Honest validators that are behind in hashing mark themselves as out of sync and continue to follow but don't sign blocks.
+5. Honest validators that are behind in hashing mark themselves as out of sync and continue to follow but don't sign blocks.
-- honest validators can get back in sync when finished hashing (assuming they were in sync before they fell behind).
+6. Honest validators can get back in sync when finished hashing (assuming they were in sync before they fell behind).

 ## Definitions